MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Person in the organization** - a person in your organization who can receive voice calls.
 This person can be an online user or a user hosted on-premises using Skype for Business Server.
 - **Voice app** - another auto attendant or a call queue.
 (Choose the resource account associated with the auto attendant or call queue when choosing this destination.)
 - **Voicemail** - the voice mailbox associated with a Microsoft 365 group that you specify.
 You can choose if you want voicemail transcriptions and the "Please leave a message after the tone." system prompt.
-- - In M365 Admin Center enable "Let people outside the organization email this team" for the Microsoft 365 group that you specificy
+  - In M365 Admin Center enable "Let people outside the organization email this team" for the Microsoft 365 group that you specify
 - **External phone number** - any phone number.
 (See [external transfer technical details](create-a-phone-system-auto-attendant.md#external-phone-number-transfers---technical-details)).
 - **Announcement (Audio file)** - Play an audio file.
 A recorded announcement message you upload that's saved as audio in .WAV, .MP3, or .WMA format.
 The recording can be no larger than 5 MB.
 The system plays the announcement, and then returns to the auto attendant menu.
 - **Announcement (Typed)** - Type in a message.
 Text you want the system to read.
 You can enter up to 1000 characters.
 The system plays the announcement, and then returns to the auto attendant menu.

-In the tabs below, you'll find the steps to complete the setup of your auto attendant.
+The steps to add an auto attendant are:

+1. Set up general information.
+1. Set up a general call flow.
+1. Set up an after hours call flow.
+1. Set up holiday hours call flows.
+1. Set up dial scope.
+1. Set up resource accounts.

 For more complex enterprise scenarios, see these additional sections: